Vizzuality/serverless-app-scaffold/infrastructure/gcp/README.md

 - Service accounts and permissions
 - GH Secrets

 To apply this project, you will need the following GCP permissions.
-These could probably be further fleshed out to a more restrictive set of permissions/roles, but this combination is know to work:
+These could probably be further fleshed out to a more restrictive set of permissions/roles, but this combination is known to work:

 - "Editor" role
 - "Secret Manager Admin" role